home-assistant/home-assistant.io/source/_integrations/seitron.markdown

 ha_integration_type: integration
 ---

-The `Seitron` integration allows Home Assistant to connect to [Seitron](https://www.seitron.com) thermostats, reporting and setting its status.
+The Seitron integration allows Home Assistant to connect to [Seitron](https://www.seitron.com) thermostats, to report and set their status.
 The integration implements the following platforms:

 - Climate